bkntr/brainways/docs/getting_started.md

 !!! tip
     We recommend installing brainways in a separated virtual environment, for example using [anaconda](https://docs.anaconda.com/free/anaconda/install/).

+!!! tip
+    If you are installing Brainways on Windows and need GPU support, you need to first install PyTorch and TensorBoard with GPU support.
+Please refer to the [PyTorch](https://pytorch.org/get-started/locally/) and [TensorBoard](https://www.tensorflow.org/install/pip) websites for detailed instructions.
+After installing these dependencies, you can proceed with the Brainways installation.

 ## 1. Install Brainways

 Run the following command (if you created a virtual environment, run this command inside the virtual environment):